Foreign Ordinary Shares

 The Bottom Line

-Foreign ordinary shares (F-shares) open up the entire world of investing to US accounts, bypassing the limitations of the ADR list.
-While they offer direct ownership and access to niche companies that banks ignore, the lack of liquidity and potential for extra fees mean they are best suited for experienced investors who know how to use limit orders and research foreign markets.
-Before trading an F-share, always check the volume and your broker's commission schedule to ensure the trade makes financial sense.
+Foreign Ordinary Shares (F-Shares) are the "Direct Connection" that opens up the entire world of global investing to a U.S. brokerage account, bypassing the limitations and bank-imposed structures of the ADR list.
+While they offer the advantage of direct ownership and access to thousands of high-growth, niche companies that are otherwise "off-limits," the lack of liquidity and the potential for extra trading fees mean they are best suited for experienced investors who know how to use "Limit Orders" and perform their own research in foreign markets.
+Before trading an F-Share, it is essential to check the recent volume and your broker's commission schedule to ensure the trade makes financial sense for your strategy.
+For the patient, long-term investor who wants to truly diversify their portfolio with global equities, the F-Share is a powerful and essential tool for navigating the modern, global marketplace.
+By mastering the nuances of the OTC market and understanding the role of market makers, you can safely and effectively build a "World-Class" portfolio from your own desk.

 Related Terms